 In a nutshell

-- If you want to use your older client version, which supports Single Sign-On (available from version 7.4), then follow the instructions in Start the BoldChat Operator client in SSO mode
+- If you want to use your older client version, which supports Single Sign-On (available from version 7.4), then follow the instructions in How to start the BoldChat Operator client in SSO mode.

 Note: You must set up SSO mode on every BoldChat Operator client.